erinkhoo/gender_classification/README.md

-# Gender Classification Using scikit-learn
+# Gender Classification Experiment Using scikit-learn

 > You can learn how to setup your Mac by following these [dope instructions](https://erinkhoo.github.io/how-to-install-python-for-machine-learning-from-scratch-2018/)